 - Select Edit > Preferences > Kits > Qt Versions > Add.

-- Select the qmake executable for the Qt version that you want to add.
+- Select the qmake executable for the Qt version to add.

 - Select the Qt version to view and edit it.